wandb/docs/docs/guides/tables/intro.md

 ## How to get started
 <!-- * If this is your first time using W&B Artifacts, we recommend you go through the [Artifacts Colab notebook](https://colab.research.google.com/github/wandb/examples/blob/master/colabs/wandb-artifacts/Artifacts_Quickstart_with_W&B.ipynb#scrollTo=fti9TCdjOfHT). -->
 * Read the [quickstart](./tables-quickstart.md) for a step-by-step instructions on how to log data tables, visualize data, and query data.
+* View the [Tables gallery](./tables-gallery.md) for different ways you can use tables.